jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ## Filtering Colors

-Next update the parse module to filter for color and background-color properties, convert the values to hex, and remove duplicates.
+Next update the parse module to filter out everything but color and background-color properties, convert the values to hex, and remove duplicates.
-While color can be set for other properties and can be set with the `background` shorthand, that adds complexity and will be omitted from this tutorial.
+While color values can be used in other properties including the `background` shorthand, handling that would add complexity and will be omitted from this tutorial.

 ```js
 // lib/parse-colors.js